-The APR is different from the interest rate because it includes any fees or extra costs associated with the loan.
+The APR is different from the interest rate because it includes any fees or extra costs associated with the loan on loans with bad credit.
 For example, if you take out a mortgage with an interest rate of 3.5% and closing costs of $3,000, your APR would be 3.8%.

 Why is this important?
 Because the APR is what determines your monthly payments and the total amount you’ll pay back over the life of the loan.
 The higher your APR, the higher your monthly payments will be and the more interest you’ll pay over time.

 APR interest rate and personal loans with bad credit

 The APR is the amount of interest you pay each year on a loan, expressed as a percentage of the loan balance.
 It includes any fees or additional costs associated with taking out the loan.

 For example, if you take out a $10,000 personal loan with an APR of 10%, you’ll pay $1,000 in interest annually.

 If you compare two personal loans and one has an APR that’s two percentage points higher than the other, you’ll pay an extra $200 in interest each year if both loans have the same term length.
 In general, the shorter the loan term, the lower the APR will be.

 APR interest rate and credit cards with bad credit

 Your APR is the rate you’re charged on your credit card balance — annual percentage rate.
 An APR is a yearly rate, but your credit card company will calculate your interest charges daily.